Interface Summary

 Interface Concept

-- Collection of abstract methods
+- A collection of abstract methods

 - Declared using